Virtual Workout Room (VWR) is coming soon!

 How New Computers Can Help Students with Invisible Disorders

-The new computers provided through the Change Coalition’s Bursary Program are designed to support the unique needs of students with invisible disabilities.
+The new computers provided through the Change Coalition’s Bursary Program are specifically designed to support the unique needs of students with invisible disabilities, particularly those pursuing post-secondary education.
 Here are some key features that make these computers ideal for enhancing learning and productivity:

 A Step Toward Inclusivity